RujulChaudhari/Password-Strength-Checker/README.md

 - Go ahead and run the .exe file to make sure it's working. <br>
 `NOTE: You might need to add the exe file to your anti-virus as an exception.`

+## Done:
+- And there you have it, you have successfully created a PW strength checker.
+You can use this to secure your accounts.
+Enjoy! :)